nemediano/nemediano.github.io/resume.md

 ![Googleplex]({{ site.baseurl }}/static/images/places/google1.jpg "Googleplex")

 I joined [Google](https://about.google/){:target="_blank" rel="noreferrer noopener"} on March of 2021 as a Technical Solutions Engineer in [Stadia](https://stadia.google.com/gg/){:target="_blank" rel="noreferrer noopener"}.
 My main job was helping partners bring their content (video games) to the platform.
 My focus was computer graphics, so I provided support for DX11, DX12 and Vulkan.
+I also contributed with backend and samples to [Big Wheels](https://github.com/google/bigwheels){:target="_blank" rel="noreferrer noopener"}, a graphics framework that later became open source.

 Stadia was shut down on January of 2023, and after being jumping on several projects I switched to a Software Engineer position and become part of the Platforms and Ecosystems organization, where I contribute to shape Google’s [vision on XR](https://arvr.google.com/){:target="_blank" rel="noreferrer noopener"}.